The Modernisation Of Tennis

 Cautious, But Proactive, Optimism

 Tennis, as outlined in the first half of this essay, is in rude health in many ways.
 It’s still a hugely successful, global sport with legions of passionate & knowledgable supporters.
 It remains a fascinating and deep spectacle, and is still attracting young fans despite, at times, trying rather hard not to.
 But outside all of the truly good news about the health of this sport, lie inescapable problems that need proactive solutions.
 Whilst format experimentation is almost certainly a good idea when one considers how valuable it would be for tennis to incubate its next big growth-spurt from within, rather than be cannibalised from the outside, I continue to wonder whether too much of the talk surrounding modernisation is focusing on the less pressing of the two areas.
-I’d venture a guess that a successful sport being 'young' probably has more to do with having a wide, culturally varied funnel of discovery and participation for fans and players, rather than just a race to the bottom of attention spans.
+I’d venture that a successful sport being 'young' probably has much more to do with having a wide, culturally varied funnel of discovery and participation for fans and players, rather than just a race to the bottom of attention spans.

 Tennis almost certainly has significantly more flexibility, both in terms of generating revenue and fan demographics, than Mouratoglou’s sweeping statements seemed to suggest.
 But that doesn’t mean that the general direction he’s pointing towards is wrong, nor that the precious flexibility is unlimited.
 My hope is that anyone reading this considers that tennis needs to start having more self-aware conversations about the very real and varied ways in which this absolutely wonderful sport is falling, and has fallen, behind.